csebuetnlp/BanglaContextualBias/README.md

 ## Citation
-If you use any of the datasets, models or code modules, please cite the following paper:
+If you use any of the datasets or code modules or use our work as a reference, please cite the following paper:
 ```
 To be added
 ```